Research Opportunities — Fellowships and Funding

 Jane Kahn '77 Undergraduate Research Fellowship

-Jane Kahn '77 Undergraduate Research Fellowship Application
+Jane Kahn '77 Undergraduate Research Fellowship (Application Deadline Extended!
+December 1, 2024)

-This fellowship honors the memory of Jane Kahn, a 1977 graduate of Brandeis University who dedicated her life fighting for the rights of individuals incarcerated in California prison system.
-Jane, along with husband Michael Bien ’77, spent almost two decades litigating a class action civil rights lawsuit on behalf of mentally ill inmates in California.
+This fellowship honors the memory of Jane Kahn, a 1977 graduate of Brandeis University who dedicated her life to fighting for the rights of individuals incarcerated in the California prison system.
+Jane, along with her husband Michael Bien ’77 spent almost two decades litigating a class action civil rights lawsuit on behalf of mentally ill inmates in California.
 That case, Coleman v.
 Schwarzenegger, argued that the treatment of mentally ill inmates in California prisons was constitutionally deficient due to extreme overcrowding and inhumane treatment.
 After prevailing in the lower court, the case made its way to the United States Supreme Court, which affirmed the decision and ordered the State of California to reduce its prison population by 30,000.
+You can read more about Jane, Michael, and their work on this case here.

 Jane and Michael were honored at Brandeis in 2011, and provided the Joshua A. Guberman Lecture entitled “Representing Prisoners with Serious Mental Illness Trapped in a Nightmare: The California Prison Overcrowding Case."
 It is in the spirit of this work, and Jane’s dedication to her clients, that this fellowship was established.